dflex-js/dflex/packages/dom-gen/README.md

 ```

-**Take into consideration two major things:**
+**Take into consideration some major points:**

 - It works both ascending and descending.
 So, it doesn't care how nodes are
   mounted and it works with async mounting.

-- It automatically attaches the tree and link each node to the suitable family.
+- It automatically attaches the tree and links each node to the suitable parent
+  and siblings.

 - It doesn't store keys and ids.
 All the id's and depth validations
   should be done outside `Generator` logic.
 Also, storing relationships should